Human rights in Muslim-majority countries: Malaysia

+Indonesia

 Saudi Arabia

 Saudi Arabia has been under the human rights spotlight for a number of decades, receiving increased attention from the early 1990s onwards.
 Much of the period between the 1940s to 1980s was characterized by Saudi Arabia's perceived passivity on the issue as well as its refusal to sign the UDHR.
 The period thereafter has seen a significant uptake on the matter.
 It all began with Saudi Arabia's handling of the Second Gulf War in 1991, which created much unhappiness and opposition amongst its citizens.
 Thereafter, a group of Saudi Arabian citizens attempted to establish a non-governmental human rights organization called the Committee for the Defence of Legitimate Rights ("CDLR").
 Within weeks of its formation, Saudi Arabian authorities arrested many of its members and supporters.
 Following the release of its main founder and president Almasari, the committee was reformed in London where it received attention from human rights organisations worldwide.
 CDLR's work shed much-needed light on the human rights situation in Saudi Arabia that was previously clouded in secrecy.

 The events which have followed since the early 1990s such as the end of the Cold War, the Gulf War and the 9/11 terrorist attacks on the United States of America, have further impacted the issue of human rights in Saudi Arabia, more so than any other country.
 Since these events, Saudi Arabia has steadily opened itself up to scrutiny by international agencies; they have also participated and engaged the human rights front more actively.
 The country has allowed visits from UN Special Rapporteurs and Working Groups.
 Saudi Arabia has also joined international human rights legal agreements, which means that the country is legally subject to Convention on the Elimination of All Forms of Racial Discrimination (CERD), the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (CAT) and the Convention on the Rights of the Child (CRC).

 While some have lauded the progress made, others have remained highly critical of the country.
 In a 2013-human rights review of Saudi Arabia by CountryWatch, it is said that Saudi Arabia has a "poor record of human rights" with the country's law "not [providing] for the protection of many basic rights".
-The report goes on to detail the many shortcomings in the country such as corruption, lack of transparency, the presence of corporal punishments and the lack of separation between the three branches of the government (i.e. judicial, executive and legislaive).
+The report goes on to detail the many shortcomings in the country such as corruption, lack of transparency, the presence of corporal punishments and the lack of separation between the three branches of the government (i.e. judicial, executive and legislative).

 By 2017, Saudi Arabian authorities had intensified their efforts in cracking down against human rights activists.
 Many activists, including one who provided information to Amnesty International, have been detained or appeared in court for their work, an indication that Saudi Arabian authorities plan to continue their crackdown on peaceful opposition.
 Human rights activists disappear, are prosecuted, jailed, or forced into exile.